Welcome to today's edition of the Rush 24-7 podcast.

 Anybody pick another item from the liberal agenda that they were trying to ram down everybody's throats?

-So uh, she says that Congress is very pro-NRA, and that's a dirty little secret of how the Democrats got the majority.
+So she says that Congress is very pro-NRA, and that's a dirty little secret of how the Democrats got the majority.

 Yeah, now they're asking for the whole court to rehear this, I think.

-It's called in Bonk, but uh you got some of the stringent, most stringent gun control laws in both New York and Washington.
+But you got some of the stringent, most stringent gun control laws in both New York and Washington.

 Murder rates there are very, very high.

-But look at what We're doing here.
+But look at what we're doing here.

 See, I'm even falling prey to it.

-We we have got we've got family members beside themselves who will never understand this.
+We've got family members beside themselves who will never understand this.

 I don't care what they're told.